-Co-requisite Modules: Lecturer(s): Dr CP Jobling, Dr BR Clifford
+Lecturer(s): Dr CP Jobling

-Format: Live online classroom events 10 hours

-On-campus Laboratory work 40 hours Directed private study and assessment 50 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Format: Live on-campus classroom lectures and online office hours 20 hours.
+On-campus Laboratory work 44 hours.
+Directed private study and assessment 36 hours.
+Contact Hours will be delivered through a blend of live activities on-campus and online, and will include lectures and practical sessions.

-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus
+Delivery Method: EG-151 will employ a blended approach to delivery using the Canvas Digital Learning Platform for on-campus and self-directed online activity, with live on-campus activities each week.